Volunteer With Us

 Average time commitment: 10-15 hours per month

-- Provide critically needed legal advice to domestic violence survivors and caregivers of at-risk children in protection order, child custody, and divorce matters
+• provide survivors and caregivers of at-risk children with brief legal advice on protection orders, custody, and divorce matters

 Judges appoint DCVLP volunteer attorneys as Guardians ad litem to represent the best interests of children living with abuse, neglect, domestic violence and other dangers to help ensure they grow up in safe and stable homes.
 DCVLP’s Guardian ad litem volunteers investigate, review reports, interview parties and witnesses, negotiate with other parties, and make recommendations for custody and social services.
 These cases provide substantial supervised experience in investigation, negotiation, and litigation.